kaileh57/terminal-toys/README.md

 ## 🐛 Troubleshooting

-### Colors not working on Windows?
+### Colors not working?
-- Make sure you're using Windows 10 or later
+- **Windows**: Make sure you're using Windows 10 or later, or try Windows Terminal
-- Try running in Windows Terminal for best color support
+- **macOS/Linux**: Most modern terminals support ANSI colors by default

 ### Game crashes on startup?
 - Check Python version: `python --version` (should be 3.6+)
+- Make sure terminal_utils.py is in the same directory for cross-platform versions
+- Try the Windows-specific versions if on Windows

+### Arrow keys not working on macOS/Linux?
-- Make sure you have appropriate permissions
+- Make sure your terminal emulator properly sends escape sequences
+- Try using WASD keys as an alternative (where supported)

+## 🔧 Technical Details

+The cross-platform versions use a `terminal_utils.py` module that handles:
+- Platform detection
+- Cross-platform keyboard input (using `msvcrt` on Windows, `termios` on Unix)
+- Screen clearing and cursor control
+- ANSI color support

+Windows-specific versions are optimized with:
+- Direct `msvcrt` usage for faster input
+- Windows console API features
+- Optimized screen clearing

 ## 🎉 Enjoy!